Stephen-Gates/report-gallery/docs/questions.md

 ## IT Components

-1. [What IT Components do we have](/inventory), what are their properties, and who manages them?
+1. [What IT Components do we have?][inventory], what are their properties, and who manages them?
 1. [Where are IT Components located?](location/it-component-location-report)
 1. What technology implements an application?
 IT Component matrix with Application children or data flow or free draw
 1. [How is the technology portfolio planned to evolve year by year?](/matrix/it-component-matrix-reports/#time-technical-stack)